Top 5 Things to Consider When Choosing a Nail Course (Without Getting Overwhelmed)

 5. Worried You Might “Not Be Good Enough”?
 We’ve Got You!

-On the Pre-Training Surveys our students fill out, over half our newbies say their biggest concern is ‘What if I suck’ or thereabouts.
+On the Pre-Training Surveys our students fill out, over half our newbies say their biggest concern is not being good enough.

-EVERYTHING can be taught.
-Nail Technology is a technical skill with a wrong way, a right way, and a few occasions that breaking the rules is both safe and fun.
+Here’s the thing though – EVERYTHING can be taught.
+Nail Technology is a technical skill based in science, with a wrong way, a right way, and a few occasions that breaking the rules is both safe and fun.

 At Monaco, you can repeat classes as many times as you like, and lots of people do.
 Pick the lessons that cover the things you were least confident in and come on back!
-You can also resit your exams as many times as you need to.
+You can also resit your exams as many times as you need to, book in for one-on-ones online or with our in-person Training Partners, and ask a thousand questions a day in our community-focussed Facebook Group Chats.

 Summing it all up